alexisvega1/alexisvega1/README.md

 ### ¡Hola, world!
-I'm a 5th year Neuroscience PhD student at UMich 🦠🧪🧠
+I'm a Neuroscience PhD student at UMich 🦠🧪🧠

 <!--
 **alexisvega1/alexisvega1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.